As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 FAQ About Rockhounding in Indiana

-Still did not find the answer to your answers about rockhounding in Tennessee?
+I still have not found the answer to your questions about rockhounding in Tennessee.
 Find frequently asked questions in the section below:

 Can You Take Rocks from Creeks in Indiana?

-If you want to take rocks from creeks in Indiana, you need permission first, and you need a written license under IC 14-28-1 and a notice from the department.
+If you want to take rocks from creeks in Indiana, you need permission first, a written license under IC 14-28-1, and a notice from the department.
 However, you can ignore these rules if you take less than twenty-five cubic yards of creek rock within one calendar year from the parcel.

 What is Indiana’s State Rock?

-The official state rock of Indiana is the Salem Limestone, since 1971.
+The official state rock of Indiana has been Salem Limestone since 1971.
 It is a sedimentary rock that dominates the terrain of Indiana.
 Limestone is made out of the shells and remains of tiny animals.
-Thus it is primarily formed out of the mineral calcium.
+Thus, it is primarily formed from the mineral calcium.

 What is the State Gemstone of Indiana?